kgrewee/roobie/docs/README.md

 ```

 ## Package
 Package builds all aspects of Roobie.
-Runs on pre-commit using Husky.
-Visit `package.json` for more details on each script.
+Artifacts will be found in `dist/`.
 ```shell
 npm run package
 ```